7 January 2020 by Saija Kokkonen

 Where to see the Midnight Sun

-Hammerfest, the world's most northerly town enjoys permanent sunshine from May until the end of July.
-The town's port remains ice free due to the warming effects of the North Atlantic Current.
-Take advantage of this and enjoy a 'nighttime' sightseeing cruise.
+Hammerfest, the world's most northerly town, enjoys permanent sunshine from May until the end of July.
+The town's port remains ice-free due to the warming effects of the North Atlantic current – take advantage and enjoy a 'nighttime' sightseeing cruise.
 Close by, in Repparfjord, you'll find the world's most northerly golf course, where you can tee off at any time of day or night during the July and August.
-If you can't make it to Hammerfest, then Tromso or the Lofoten Islands are also good bases from which to experience the Midnight Sun, whilst North Cape (Nord Kapp), the northernmost point in Europe, boasts 76 days of full Midnight Sun.
+If you can't make it to Hammerfest, then Tromso or the Lofoten Islands are also good bases from which to experience the Midnight Sun, whilst North Cape (Nord Kapp), the northernmost point in Europe, basks in 76 days of full Midnight Sun.

-Travel to Svalbard, Norway's Arctic Ocean outpost, and experience this spectacular wilderness beneath the Midnight Sun.
-Fly into Longyearbyen or take an Arctic expedition cruise to reach this remote, untamed wilderness, where you'll have the opportunity to spot polar bears, Arctic foxes and herds of reindeers along with whales, walrus and seals.
+The wild Arctic outpost of Svalbard, flung out to the far north of Norway, makes for wonderfully remote way experience the Midnight Sun.
+Fly into Longyearbyen or take an Arctic expedition cruise to reach the untamed wilderness where you'll have the opportunity to spot polar bears, Arctic foxes and herds of reindeers along with whales, walrus and seals alongside a whole host of Arctic adventures.

-Travel to Ilulissat in western Greenland for the chance to experience long midsummer nights.
+The dazzling Arctic flora and gigantic icebergs in Greenland make for a spectacular backdrop against long midsummer nights.
 The summer here is short and intense, ensuring that the flora explodes in a wealth of colour for a brief time.
 Cruise the coastline past gigantic icebergs and look out for calving glaciers, whales and seals, or take to the ice to trek across the glittering fells.

 At the end of June, the Kiruna Festival in Swedish Lapland means that people can party right through the night.
 Elsewhere, it's possible to go night hiking in Abisko National Park or the mountains of Lapporten.
 Although Stockholm doesn't benefit from perpetual daylight, the open-air museum, Skansen, stays open late when the sun is shining.